Copula (statistics): Ranking of electrical motors

 Copulas have been used for quality ranking in the manufacturing of electronically commutated motors.

 Signal processing

 Copulas are important because they represent a dependence structure without using marginal distributions.
 Copulas have been widely used in the field of finance, but their use in signal processing is relatively new.
 Copulas have been employed in the field of wireless communication for classifying radar signals, change detection in remote sensing applications, and EEG signal processing in medicine.
-In this section, a short mathematical derivation to obtain copula density function followed by a table providing a list of copula density functions with the relevant signal processing applications are presented.

 Astronomy

-Copulas have been used for determining the core radio luminosity function of Active galactic Nuclei (AGNs), while this can not be realized using traditional methods due to the difficulties in sample completeness.
+Copulas have been used for determining the core radio luminosity function of Active galactic Nuclei (AGNs), while this cannot be realized using traditional methods due to the difficulties in sample completeness.